Hundreds arrested in protests held in cities across the United States after week of tension

 “We urge all people to remain peaceful in all demonstrations throughout our community and our nation,” the statement read.

 “When demonstrations become violent, it disrespects my son and his memory.
 Philando was a man of peace and dignity.

 “I ask you to at all times remain peaceful in your expressions of concern regarding his death at the hands of the police.
 I promise that we will not rest until justice prevails.”

 The call for calm came another night of intense, sometimes violent protests.

-At least 309 people have been arrested over the weekend in New York and Chicago, and in St. Paul, Minnesota, and Baton Rouge, Louisiana, where two black men, Philando Castile and Alton Sterling, were shot to death by police.
-The killings have sparked several days of protests.
+Despite the calls for calm from all sides, at least 312 people have been arrested over the weekend at protests from New York to Chicago, and in St. Paul, Minnesota, and Baton Rouge, Louisiana, where two black men, Philando Castile and Alton Sterling, were shot to death by police.

 Dallas cop-killer had ‘other plans’